soumyarooproy/leetcode_solutions/README.md

 # Solutions to Leetcode Problems

-These are our solutions to several programming problems on Leetcode.
-The Java solutions are by Denise while the C++ and Python solutions are by Soumyaroop.
+These are a set of solutions to several programming problems on Leetcode.

 The directory `solutions` has the solution descriptions while the directory `code` has the code in C++, Java, and Python.